guillain/dutyAlert/README.md

 ### Test
 * Put your url in the web browser
+* Login with the user add in the conf/mysql_data.sql file
+* If Cisco Spark token not already in the db, follow the process to get it and click on the shortcut below the login
 * Click on the panel
 * It's done :)

+### Troubleshooting
+Start with the dev run mode and follow the traces in the screen.
+This should be the good point to start...
+As for all troubleshooting... logs first ;) If no specific issue appear you can follow the action plan hereafter.

+Token access = TA

+* No Spark space created:
+* * Are you sure about your Cisco Spark TA?
+* * If you use this Cisco Spark TA with postman it works?
+* No SMS: Twilio
+* * As for Cisco Spark, check your Twilio TA
+* * Be sure that:
+* * * The phone number is authorized
+* * * The number can send SMS
+* No Call: Twilio
+* * Same as for SMS (instead the SMS feature of course)

 Have fun